-Economic family - Refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law or adoption.

-The economic family concept requires only that family members be related by blood, marriage, common-law or adoption.
+Total - All economic families Economic family - Refers to a group of two or more persons who live in the same dwelling and are related to each other by blood, marriage, common-law or adoption The economic family concept requires only that family members be related by blood, marriage, common-law or adoption.
 By contrast, the census family concept requires that family members be either a male or female spouse, a male or female common-law partner, a male or female lone parent, or a child with a parent present.
-The concept of economic family may therefore refer to a larger group of persons than does the census family concept.
+The concept of economic family may therefore refer to a larger group of persons than does the census familo y may therefore refer to a larger group of persons than does the census family concept.
 For example, a widowed mother living with her married son and daughter-in-law would be treated as a non-family person under the definition of a census family.
-That same person would, however, be counted as a member of an economic family along with her son and daughter-in-law.
-Two or more related census families living together also constitute one economic family as, for example, a man and his wife living with their married son and daughter-in-law.
-Two or more brothers or sisters living together, apart from their parents, will form an economic family, but not a census family, since they do not meet the requirements for the latter.
-All census family persons are economic family persons.
+That same person would, however, be counted member of an economic family ang with her son and daughter-in-law.
+Two or more related census families living together also constitute one economic family as, for example, a man and his wife living with their marrir son and daughter-in-law.
+Two or more related census families living together also constitute one economic family as, for example, a man and his wife living with their marrir family persons are economic family persons.
 For 2006, foster children are considered economic family members.
 The economic family and its associated classifications and variables are derived according to the responses to the questions on sex, date of birth, marital status, common law status, and relationship to Person 1.
-In addition consideration is given to the order in which household members are listed on the guestion

-As of 1971, published family statistics included families living in private households (including those enumerated outside Canada) and all collective households
+In addition, consideration is given to the order in which household members are listed on the questionnaire.
+As of 1971, published family statistics included families living in private households (including those enumerated outside Canada) and all collective households.
 Prior to 2001, economic families were defined in Hutterite collective households as well.